toyosee/SQLQueryManager/README.md

 This application is designed to connect to a MySQL database, execute SQL queries, and display the results in JSON format.
 Users can export the query results as either JSON or CSV files.
 The application features a modern and user-friendly interface built with Tkinter and ttkbootstrap.

 ## Features
-- Connect to MySQL database using connection strings (Host, User, Password).
+- Connect to MySQL database using connection strings (Host, User, Password, Port).
+If port is different from default MySQL port, provide port number.
+3306 is default
-- Load available databases into a dropdown list after a successful connection.
+- Loads available databases into a dropdown list after a successful connection.
 - Execute SQL queries and display results in JSON format.
 - Export query results as JSON or CSV files.
 - Modern UI with ttkbootstrap styling.